Review: The line begins with Roy Fokker’s VF-1S

 3) Paint scratches: I did find some minor paint scuffs and this will be more frequent as the toy is handled enjoyed.
 There’s a particularly vexing paint scratch right on the tip of my toy’s nose which you would think would be bare plastic so it seems the whole toy has a thin coat of paint to get the metal bits to match with the plastic bits.
 Of particular concern is the paint on the vertical stabilizers that rub against the nub on the toy’s back in battloid and guardian modes.

 5) The instructions say to put three batteries in the nose for the cockpit light up gimmick but only two fit (it still works with just two).
 I heard that KC switched to only wanting two batteries in that compartment at the last minute but didn’t have time to update the instructions or box contents.
-Then they made the Dark Gold version and the instructions still show three batteries going in and include 5 batteries total so it would seem three is the right number.
+Then they made the Dark versions and the instructions still show three batteries going in and include 5 batteries total so it would seem three is the right number.
 Unfortunately, on my Dark Gold version I can’t open any of the battery bays because the screws were stripped.

 6) I had a fit issue with the canopy on my original Fokker release.
 There is a tooth on either side meant to help secure the canopy in place but the tooth doesn’t line up perfectly with the slot so the canopy doesn’t sit flush and opens up if the toy is flipped over.
-This was not an issue on my Dark Gold release so hopefully it was just a one-off QC issue on my Fokker.
+This was not an issue on my Dark Gold or Red releases so hopefully it was just a one-off QC issue on my Fokker.

 Starting at the top, the head is on a ball joint.
 The shoulders allow full rotation but, as mentioned previously, they can’t get out of the way of the wings in Guardian mode.
 There’s the familiar twist at the bicep and a double-jointed elbow that offers a truly impressive range of movement.
 The hands peg in so they can rotate and the integrated hands are nicely articulated and do a great job holding the gun.
 You won’t get a waist and there’s no gimmick to get a wider stance but the hips do attach on firm ball joints which allow the leg to rock and/or pivot in/out as well as rotating forward and back (assuming your wings don’t get in the way).
 The guardian joint is present and offers a standard range of movement.
 The knees, when extended, allow you to go 90 degrees back but, as mentioned previously, they do a poor job bending forward for guardian mode.
 The ankles do a great job extending and allowing the toe to move up or down but you won’t get much rocking left/right or twisting like you would on something like Bandai’s 1/48 DX toy or a toe that simulates that ability like the Hi-Metal figures.